davidjosesao/Workshop-handbook-template/src/day2/day2.md

 ## 2. Setup

-Open Vs code and familiarise yourself with the file structure
+Open VS code and familiarise yourself with the file structure

 ## 3. Your First Real AI Reply